Imagination & Construction

 Parnas

-Inspired by a power struggle within the top ranks of the State Vocational University – which is fought on the back of Minerva Academy – I draw the comics ‘The Battle of Mont Parnas’ and ‘The Rat Kings’.
+Inspired by a power struggle within the top of the new University of Applied Sciences – which was fought at the back of the Minerva Academy – the comics ‘The Battle of Mont Parnas’ and ‘The Rat Kings’ were created.

 .

-The stay in Prague is complemented by a tour of Krakow (Poland), Lvov (Ukraine), Eger and Budapest (Hungary) and Bratislava (Slovakia).
+The stay in Prague is supplemented with a tour of Krakow (Poland), Lvov (Ukraine), Eger and Budapest (Hungary) and Bratislava (Slovakia).

 To Spain